flass/pantagruel/INSTALL.md

-## Installing Pantagruel and its dependencies
+# Installing Pantagruel and its dependencies

-Under a Debian environment (e.g. Ubuntu), please follow the indications below.
+## The automatic, easy way

-In the case of setting-up a virtual machine, the script [install_dependencies.sh](https://github.com/flass/pantagruel/blob/master/install_dependencies.sh) can do that work for you.
+Under a Debian environment (e.g. Ubuntu), you can automatically install all dependencies using the script [install_dependencies.sh](https://github.com/flass/pantagruel/blob/master/install_dependencies.sh), following the indications below:

 Assuming you want to create a folder named `pantagruel_pipeline/` in the current working directory and install the whole software pipeline (the *pantagruel* package and its dependencies) in it, you should first do:
 ```sh